Weighted arithmetic mean: Frequency weights

 where the total number of samples is $\sum_{i=1}^N w_i$ (not $N$).
 In any case, the information on total number of samples is necessary in order to obtain an unbiased correction, even if $w_i$ has a different meaning other than frequency weight.

-Note that the estimator can be unbiased only if the weights are not standardized nor normalized, these processes changing the data's mean and variance and thus leading to a loss of the base rate (the population count, which is a requirement for Bessel's correction).
+The estimator can be unbiased only if the weights are not standardized nor normalized, these processes changing the data's mean and variance and thus leading to a loss of the base rate (the population count, which is a requirement for Bessel's correction).